tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/清单功能概述_intl_en.md

 - Streamline and speed up service workflows and big data jobs.

 >- You can configure multiple inventory tasks for one bucket.
 COS doesn’t directly read the content of an object, but only scan the attribute information such as metadata of the object.
->- Currently, the inventory feature is not available for COS buckets in financial cloud regions.
+>- Currently, the inventory feature is not available for COS buckets in financial cloud regions and outside China regions.

 ## Inventory Parameters